Jeezy: Personal life

 After Hurricane Katrina, Jeezy opened his house to victims, offering those who had been displaced from their homes a place to call home.

 Jeezy married Jeannie Mai in 2021.
-The birth of their first child was announced on January 11, 2022.
+The birth of their first child and daughter was announced on January 11, 2022.
 He has three children from previous relationships.

+On September 14, 2023, Jeezy filed for divorce from Mai in Georgia's Superior Court of Fulton County, stating that “the marriage of the parties is irretrievably broken” and “there is no hope for reconciliation.”
+He is seeking joint legal custody of their daughter.

 Legal issues

 On March 11, 2005, Jeezy was arrested after an alleged shooting with some of his friends in Miami Beach, Florida.
-He was charged with two counts of carrying a concealed weapon without a permit; however, prosecutors dropped his charges two months later due to lack of evidence.
+He was charged with two counts of carrying a concealed weapon without a permit.
+Prosecutors dropped the charges two months later due to lack of evidence.

-In Atlanta on June 18, 2008, Young Jeezy was arrested for DUI.
+On June 18, 2008 in Atlanta, Young Jeezy was arrested for DUI.

-On April 16, 2013, Brian Smith filed a copyright infringement complaint seeking an injunction, damages, and attorney fees against Jay W. Jenkins d/b/a Young Jeezy Music and others in the United States District Court for the Northern District of Georgia, concerning the work "Jizzle" which was released in July 2010.
+On April 16, 2013, Brian Smith filed a copyright infringement complaint seeking an injunction, damages, and attorney fees against Jay W. Jenkins d/b/a Young Jeezy Music and others in the United States District Court for the Northern District of Georgia, concerning the work "Jizzle", which was released in July 2010.

-On August 27, 2013, Leroy Hutson aka Lee Hutson Sr., former lead singer of 1970s R&B group The Impressions, filed a complaint against Young Jeezy and others alleging that Young Jeezy's song "Time" inappropriately incorporated the instrumental portion of "Getting it On", which was registered with the United States Copyright Office in 1973.
+On August 27, 2013, Leroy Hutson also known as Lee Hutson Sr., former lead singer of 1970s R&B group The Impressions, filed a complaint against Young Jeezy and others alleging that Young Jeezy's song "Time" inappropriately incorporated the instrumental portion of "Getting it On", which was registered with the United States Copyright Office in 1973.

 On January 4, 2014, Jeezy was arrested for battery, false imprisonment, and terrorist threats, after an alleged fight with his son in September 2012.